-The sensitive regions with 1/100 points from the different grids are denoted in Fig. 13 and Fig. 14.
+The sensitive regions with 1/100 points from the different grids are denoted in Figs. 13 and 14.

-Fig. 13 and Fig. 14 show that when using different resolutions, the sensitive regions identified by the same method are different.
-The sensitive regions identified by the ACPW algorithm are more dispersive than those identified by the ADJ-method, which is attributed to randomness of the intelligent algorithms.
-Table 7 shows the benefits gained from reducing the CNOPs by a factor of 0.5 in the sensitive regions identified by the ADJ-method and ACPW algorithm with different points in the different resolutions.
+Figures 13 and 14 show that when using different resolutions, the sensitive regions identified by the same method are different.
+The sensitive regions identified by the ACPW algorithm are more dispersive than those identified by the ADJ method, which is attributed to the randomness of the intelligent algorithms.
+Table 7 shows the benefits gained from reducing the CNOPs by a factor of 0.5 in the sensitive regions identified by the ADJ method and the ACPW algorithm with different points in the different resolutions.

-According to Table 7, for TC Fitow, the ACPW algorithm achieves a 4.23% benefit, which is higher than the ADJ-method (3.9%) at 60 km resolution and a lower benefit 0.01% than the ADJ-method (1.72%) at 120 km resolution.
-For TC Matmo, the ACPW algorithm also has a higher benefit (9.75%) and a lower benefit (6.86%) than the ADJ-method (1.21% and 13.24%, respectively).
+According to Table 7, for TC Fitow, the ACPW algorithm achieves a 4.23% benefit, which is higher than the ADJ method (3.9%) at the 60 km resolution and a lower benefit 0.01% than the ADJ method (1.72%) at the 120 km resolution.
+For the analysis of TC Matmo, the ACPW algorithm also has a higher benefit (9.75%) and a lower benefit (6.86%) than the ADJ method (1.21% and 13.24%, respectively).

-Combined with Table 6 and Table 7, we can conclude that the sensitive regions cover a larger scope, and higher benefits are obtained.
+Combined with Tables 6 and 7, we can conclude that the sensitive regions cover a larger scope and higher benefits are obtained.
 When using the same proportion of grids with the different resolutions, the sensitive regions under higher resolution achieve higher benefits.
-These results also demonstrate that the CNOPs obtained from the ACPW algorithm can identify sensitive regions with higher benefits at 60 km resolution.
+These results also demonstrate that the CNOPs obtained from the ACPW algorithm can identify sensitive regions with higher benefits at the 60 km resolution.